MidoriNoHoshi/JapaneseOCR-to-Anki-Flashcards/README.md

 Extracts sentences containing kanji from manga, screenshots, etc, with mokuro and automatically creates Anki flashcards for later study.

-Uses Mokuro OCR to find text from images, and MeCab (Fugashi) to filter bad grammar and readings.
+Uses Mokuro OCR to extract text from images, and MeCab (Fugashi) to filter bad grammar and readings.

 ---

 #### Features:

-- Morphological analysis (MeCab / Fugashi) to discard OCR halucinations and junk.
+- Morphological analysis (MeCab / Fugashi) to discard OCR hallucinations and junk.

 - Generates standard *furigana* reading.